krisleech/wisper/README.md

 #### Blocks

-Blocks are subscribed to single events.
+Blocks are subscribed to single events only.

 ```ruby
 my_publisher = MyPublisher.new